smallk/smallk/sphinx/source/pages_introduction.rst

 SmallK Overview
 ***************

 The SmallK library provides routines for low rank matrix approximation via nonnegative matrix factorization (NMF).
-The term “nonnegative matrices” means that for a given matrix all of it's elements are greater than or equal to zero, which we express as :math:`\geq 0`.
+The term "nonnegative matrices" means that for a given matrix all of it's elements are greater than or equal to zero, which we express as :math:`\geq 0`.

 Given a nonnegative matrix :math:`\matr{A}`, the SmallK software computes nonnegative matrices :math:`\matr{W}` and :math:`\matr{H}` such that :math:`\matr{A} \cong \matr{W} \matr{H}`